-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August OR 31, 2018 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-710 02 NATIONAL RURAL UT ILITIES COOPERATIVE FINANCE CO District of Columbia 52-0891669 (State or other jurisdiction of incorporation or organization) (I. R.S.
-Employer Identification No.) 20701 Cooperative Way, Dulles, Virgini a.
-20166 (Address of principal executive offices) (Zi Registrant's telephone number, including area code: (703) 467-1800 Indicate by check mark whether the registrant (1) has filed all reports required to b Exchange Act of 1934 during the preceding 12 months (or for such shorter period reports), and (2) has been subject to such filing requirements for the past 90 days.
-Indicate by check mark whether the registrant has submitted electronically every Inpursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the precent the registrant was required to submit such files).
-Indicate by check mark whether the registrant is a large accelerated filer, an accele reporting company, or an emerging growth company.
-See the definitions of "large reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange of the E accelerated filer," "accelerated filer," "smaller Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller rep orting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected complying with any new or revised financial accounting standards provided pursuant to the company of t Indicate by check mark whether the registrant is a shell company (as defined in Ru lle 12b-2 of the Exchange Act).
-Yes □ No ⊠
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended F ebruary 28, 201 9 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fr om to Commission File Number r: 1-7102 NATIONAL RURAL UTILITIES COOPERATIVE FINANCE (Exact name of registrant as speci District of Columbia 52-0891669 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 20701 Cooperative Way, Dulles, Virginia, 20166 (Address of principal executive offi Registrant's telephone number, including ar rea code: (703) 467-1800 Indicate by check mark whether the registrant (1) has filed all reports requies Exchange Act of 1934 during the preceding 12 months (or for such shorter reports), and (2) has been subject to such filing requirements for the past 90 months. period that the registrant was required to file such Indicate by check mark whether the registrant has submitted electronically pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the registrant was required to submit such files).
+Indicate by check mark whether the registrant is a large accelerated filer, as reporting company, or an emerging growth company.
+See the definitions of reporting company," and "emerging growth company" in Rule 12b-2 of the f "large accelerated filer," "accelerated filer," "smaller Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Small aller reporting company□ Emerging growth company□ If an emerging growth company, indicate by check mark if the registrant has complying with any new or revised financial accounting standards provide Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵